 MSCL 202.
 Foundations of Tactical Leadership.
 Examines the challenges of leading tactical teams in the complex contemporary operating environment (COE).
 This course highlights dimensions of terrain analysis, patrolling, and operation orders.
 Continued study of the theoretical basis of the Army leadership framework explores the dynamics of adaptive leadership in the context of military operations.
 The course provides a smooth transition into MSCL 301.
-Cadets develop greater selfawareness as they assess their own leadership styles and practice communication and team-building MSCL 204.
+Cadets develop greater self-awareness as they assess their own leadership styles and practice communication and team-building skills.
+COE case studies give insight into the importance and practice of teamwork and tactics in real-world scenarios.
+Prerequisite: MSCL 201.

+MSCL 204.
 Leader's Training Course.
 Five-week summer course consisting of leadership training at Fort Knox, Kentucky.
 Completion of this course equates to completion of MSCL 101-202 and enables students to enroll in the advanced military leadership courses.
 The amount of academic credit awarded depends upon the amount of basic military science credit previously earned.
 Travel pay and salary provided through Department of Military Science and Leadership.
 Prerequisites: enrollment in the ROTC program, military service obligation, and permission of department chair.

 MSCL 205.
 Military History.

 Analyzes the US Army from Colonial times to the present.
 It emphasizes the Revolutionary War, Civil War, and 20th-century wars.
 It focuses on the Army's leadership, doctrine, organization, and technology, while simultaneously investigating the intellectual and ethical aspects of the Army in American and world society.